hadron-project/hadron/README.md

 railgun
 =======
-Railgun is a streaming and messaging platform written in Rust.
+A distributed streaming and messaging platform written in Rust.

 The name is not final.